periperipatus/ecubioinformatics/unix.md

 * Even though I’ll show you how to transfer files using the command line, GUI ftp software are convenient (Cyberduck for macs, Filezilla, I think works on windows).
 (Again, a true Unix geek would frown on such things)
 * you can use up and down arrows to scroll through previous commands
 * You can use ```tab``` to auto-complete names that are already in the system (This is useful for long filenames!)
+* If you get stuck, Software Carpentry offers a neat [reference](https://swcarpentry.github.io/shell-novice/reference) for some basic unix commands.

 ## Introduction to Unix